 When the food sticks to the beak, it can be irritating.
 Rubbing or tapping the beak against something hard loosens the excess, making the parrot feel more comfortable.

-To prevent your parrot from becoming uncomfortable from the excess food sticking to its beak, provide pedicure perches that allow your parrot to take care of things naturally.
+To prevent your parrot from becoming uncomfortable from the excess food sticking to its beak, provide pedicure perches that allow it to take care of things independently.